 1. Length of ownership

 How long have you owned the property?
-October 2021
+19 years

-2. Council tax
+2. Council Tax

 Which Council Tax band is your property in?
-(Please circle)

-(A) B C D E F G H

 3. Parking

 What are the arrangements for parking at your property?

-(Please tick all that apply)
+(Please indicate all that apply) Garage

-• Garage

-Allocated parking space

-• Driveway 🗸

-Shared parking

-On street

-Resident permit

-Metered parking

-Other (please specify):

-4. Conservation area
+4. Conservation Area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
+Dont Know

+5. Listed Buildings

+Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?